by Gaurav Dubey (MS Biotechnology)

 Co-Founder & President, Karmik, LLC

-Illicit opioid abuse is the single most pressing substance abuse problem in the United States and throughout the world.1 Opioids are a class of narcotic, pain-relieving drugs that include hydrocodone (Vicodin), oxycodone (Percocet), Oxycontin, morphine, heroin and fentanyl, among others.
-Over the last decade, the United States and the world at large has witnessed increasing numbers of individuals becoming severely addicted to opiates.
+Illicit opioid abuse is the single most pressing substance abuse problem in the United States and throughout the world.1 Opioids are a class of narcotic, pain-relieving drugs that include hydrocodone (Vicodin), oxycodone (Percocet), Oxycontin, morphine, heroin, and fentanyl, among others.
+Over the last decade, the United States and the world at large have witnessed increasing numbers of individuals becoming severely addicted to opiates.
 Behavioral interventions alone have shown poor outcomes, with over 80% of patients returning to active drug use.1 As a result, it has become of paramount importance to determine efficacious pharmacologic treatments that can adequately supplement behavioral therapy in rehabilitating patients suffering from addiction.
-In this article we will be accessing the controversy of Buprenorphine Treatment For Opioid Addiction.
+In this article, we will be accessing the controversy of Buprenorphine Treatment For Opioid Addiction.

-Studies Show Medication Assisted Treatment Is Efficacious In Treating Opioid Use Disorder
+Studies Show Medication-Assisted Treatment Is Efficacious In Treating Opioid Use Disorder

 Suboxone: The Most Commonly Used Formulation of Buprenorphine for MAT